icyflame/projects/_pages/elanic.md

 [Elanic](http://elanic.in/) is a start-up based in Bangalore, founded in 2015.
 Elanic's Android and iOS application provide a platform for buying and selling pre-owned items.
-The focus of this platform is to make the process to make money from a pre-owned item dead simple, hence bringing more and more people into this market, both as sellers and buyers.
+The focus of this platform is to make the process of earning money from pre-owned items dead simple, hence bringing more people into this market, both as sellers and buyers.

 ### Timeline